The Farm

 Origins

-Our work at home on the farm has been influenced by my PhD research on local food systems and policy.
-More about my work as a researcher and consultant.
+Our work at home on the farm has been influenced by Daphne’s work as a food systems and policy researcher working on civil food resilience and community capacity-building.

 Little Woodbatch links with other scales of work taking place through local community projects, the Shropshire Good Food Partnership, The Marches Food Network and other projects and programmes.